 Every state in the United States requires that a seller of a vehicle issue a bill of sale to the buyer.
 Six states actually require that a bill of sale be notarized before it can be used to transfer the title of a vehicle.
 States that require a notary public stamp on a bill of sale are:

 - West Virginia

-While the other forty-five states don't require that a bill of sale be notarized, all states require one be signed by both the buyer and the seller before a title transfer can be initiated.
+While the other forty-four states don't require that a bill of sale be notarized, all states require one be signed by both the buyer and the seller before a title transfer can be initiated.
 In most cases, a duly executed bill of sale and a vehicle certificate of title are all that is needed to register a vehicle in the new buyer's name.